Skip to main content

 An account-based pension offers regular, flexible and tax-effective income from your superannuation.

-You can get one when you reach 'preservation age' (between 55 and 60).
-It lasts as long as your super money does, but is not a guaranteed income for life.
+You can open an account-based pension when you reach preservation age and meet a condition of release.
+It lasts as long as your super money does but is not a guaranteed income for life.

 How an account-based pension works

-An account-based pension (or allocated pension) is a regular income stream bought with money from your super when you retire.
+An account-based pension (sometimes called an ‘allocated pension’) is a regular income stream bought with money from your super when you retire.

 Typically, you get to choose: